Apply to Become Registered2023-05-12T12:09:20-06:00

 ACSLPA has adopted the Academic Equivalency Framework (AEF), which was developed by a coalition of Canadian audiology and speech-language pathology regulators, as the minimum academic and supervised clinical practice requirements for entry-to-practice audiologists and speech-language pathologists in Alberta.

-ACSLPA uses the Summary of Clinical Hours Form (included in the Registration Application Package) to check that applicants have met the supervised clinical practicum requirements of the AEF.
+ACSLPA uses the Summary of Clinical Hours Form for Audiologists and the Summary of Clinical Hours Form for SLPs to check that applicants have met the supervised clinical practicum requirements of the AEF.
 All applicants from non-Canadian accredited programs must submit the Summary of Clinical Hours Form for application for registration with ACSLPA.
 The Summary of Clinical Practice Hours Form must be completed and signed by the Program Director of your Speech-Language Pathology or Audiology educational program.
 Your university must send the original, signed document directly to ACSLPA.
 We will not accept photocopies.

 As an applicant you need a minimum total of 350 hours of university supervised clinical practice within your academic program of study.
 The clock hours you report must reflect the number of hours of client contact.
 In that 350-hour requirement, you also need a minimum of 20 hours of clinical practice in your minor professional area (i.e., in audiology for speech-language pathologists and in speech-language pathology for audiologists).
 You may not include observation hours in meeting ACSLPA clinical practice requirements.